Penhill Benefice

 Living and Sharing the Love of Jesus Christ in the Community

-click here for the October-November issue of Penhill Beacon
+Click here for the February-March edition of the Penhill Beacon.

 Our church buildings are usually open: